matolks/course-scheduler/README.md

 ### Admin

-- Add semesters
-- Add students
-- Add courses
+- Add semesters, students, and courses
 - Add students to classes
-- View all students
-- View all courses for the current semester
-- View course rosters
+- View students, courses, and course rosters
 - Drop students from classes
 - Automatically promote the first waitlisted student when a seat opens